ondrajz/go-callvis/README.md

 ### Features

-- 🆕 **support for Go modules!** :boom:
+- click on package to quickly switch the focus using [interactive viewer](#interactive-viewer)
 - focus specific package in the program
-- click on package to quickly switch the focus using [interactive viewer](#interactive-viewer)
+- group functions by package
-- group functions by package and/or methods by type
+- group methods by their receiver type
 - filter packages to specific import path prefixes
-- ignore funcs from standard library
+- ignore calls to/from standard library
 - omit various types of function calls

 ### Output preview